AnuragBambardekar/Video-Tools/README.md

 # Resize Videos

 The script utilizes OpenCV to extract the original width and height of a video, then uses FFmpeg through subprocess to resize the video to a new resolution while maintaining the original audio.
 The resulting resized video is saved at the specified output path.

+# Generating videos of matplotlib plots

+The code generates an animation of a sine wave that varies in frequency over a duration of 20 seconds.
+Using Matplotlib and MoviePy libraries, the code plots the sine wave's progression over time, where the frequency of the wave increases linearly.
+The wave's amplitude remains constant, and the animation is saved as a video file named "sine_wave_animation.mp4".
+The animation showcases the changing frequency of the sine wave over the specified duration, and the resulting video file is saved for future reference.

+Similarly, we can export it as a GIF.